skip to main content

 There’s nothing more annoying than a slow-as-snails internet connection slowing down your speedy new router.
 Enter your zip code to find a better provider or plan in your area.

-Here are a few things you need to do and consider before you begin the setup process.
+First, here are a few things you need to do and consider before you begin setting up your router.

 Where to place your router